The Grand Ethiopian Renaissance Dam during its official inauguration ceremony in Guba in September. AFP

 • Arabic

-“The United States affirms that no state in this region should unilaterally control the precious resources of the Nile, and disadvantage its neighbours in the process,” he wrote in the letter, which also copied UAE President Sheikh Mohamed, Saudi Crown Prince Mohammed bin Salman, Ethiopian President Taye Atske Selassie and Sudanese leader Gen Abdel Fattah Al Burhan.
+“The United States affirms that no state in this region should unilaterally control the precious resources of the Nile, and disadvantage its neighbours in the process,” he wrote in the letter, which was also copied to UAE President Sheikh Mohamed, Saudi Crown Prince Mohammed bin Salman, Ethiopian President Taye Atske Selassie and Sudanese leader Gen Abdel Fattah Al Burhan.

 Egypt and Sudan have been in talks with Ethiopia for almost a decade to reach an agreement on the filling and operation of the Gerd.